What is Colonialism: Definition, History, and Significance

 What Does Colonialism Mean?

 Colonialism goes way back in history, like a bad habit that was hard to break.
 The colonizers often believed they were superior and had the right to rule over the colonized.
-They’d roll into a new place, plant their flag, and start calling the shots.
+They would roll into a new place, plant their flag, and start calling the shots.

 One of the most famous examples of colonialism is when European countries sailed across the seas and conquered lands in Africa, Asia, and the Americas.
-They brought their own laws, religion, and way of life, often disregarding the rich cultures and traditions of the native people.
+Additionally, they brought their laws, religion, and way of life, often disregarding the rich cultures and traditions of the native people.

 Think of it like this: You visit a friend’s house, and instead of respecting their house rules, you make your own rules and expect them to follow.
-That’s how colonizers treated the lands they conquered.
+That is how colonizers treated the lands they conquered.

 What is an Example of Colonialism?

 During this time, the British imposed their language, laws, and way of life on the Indian people.
-They also controlled India’s economy, taking valuable resources and sending them back to Britain.
+Furthermore, they also controlled India’s economy, taking valuable resources and sending them back to Britain.
 The Indians had little say in how their own country was run.

 Think of it as someone borrowing your favourite book and then telling you how to read it, or worse, keeping it forever.